 Our Top Picks

-The DynaTrap DT200XL can reduce mosquito populations on properties of up to 1 acre in size.
+This trap from DynaTrap can reduce mosquito populations on properties of up to 1 acre in size.
 It plugs into a standard 110V electrical outlet and operates quietly 24 hours a day.
 Carbon dioxide emanates from the titanium dioxide surface, along with the off-gassing of organic matter inside the collection chamber.
 Warmth and ultraviolet light from two bulbs attract mosquitoes to the upper housing.
 A quiet fan pulls the insects into the metal retaining cage, where they dry out and die without zapping or buzzing.
-It’s easy to maintain, too: Simply twist off the retaining cage and empty its contents.
+It’s easy to maintain, too—simply twist off the retaining cage and empty its contents.

-According to the manufacturer, with the constant operation, the DynaTrap takes three weeks to capture enough mosquitoes to notice an impact.
+With constant operation, the DynaTrap takes about three weeks to capture enough mosquitoes for there to be a noticeable impact.
 It can take up to six weeks to kill enough mosquitoes to disrupt the mosquito breeding cycle.

-The Faicuk WS108 attracts mosquitoes and other flying insects with an 8W ultraviolet lamp.
+The Faicuk attracts mosquitoes and other flying insects with an 8W ultraviolet lamp.
 The trap’s reflective inner surface boosts the light’s intensity.
-It has a 5-foot power cord that plugs into a standard 110V household electrical outlet, and it operates quietly with no buzzing, zapping, or fan noise.
+It has a 6-foot power cord that plugs into a standard household electrical outlet, and it operates quietly with no buzzing, zapping, or fan noise.
 The glue board collection system captures bugs efficiently, and it’s easy to replace when needed (the unit comes with six replacement glue boards).
-It covers about 900 square feet or a semicircle area with a 25-foot radius.
+Its coverage area extends 900 square feet.

 FAQ About Your New Mosquito Trap